 In a virtual interview, you should dress the same as you would in a face-to-face interview.
 Doing so not only makes you appear professional and excited about the opportunity, but it will also make you feel more prepared and confident.
 When an interview takes place from a remote location like your home, you should expect it to be just as formal as one that takes place in an office—if you’re unsure, business casual is a good standard to follow.
-A great outfit example for men and women is a button-down shirt and blazer with slacks.

 3. Prepare in advance

-As with any interview, you’ll get the best results if you take time to prepare in advance.
+As with any interview, you’ll get the best results if you take the time to prepare in advance.
 Just because you are in front of your computer doesn’t mean you should rely on the ability to quickly look up answers or rely on pre-written answers you can refer to.
 You should prepare so you are able to have a natural conversation without clicking around or reading directly from a script, which can seem rehearsed and unnatural.